shapeshed/flim.shapeshed.com/src/_posts/command-line-utilities-with-nodejs.md

 ## Exit codes

 Node.js plays very nice with UNIX but as a developer you too need to be aware of exit codes.
 If a script exits without an error the exit code should be 0.
-If it exits with an error it should 1.
+If it exits with an error it should be 1 or higher.
 A crude example follows.

     if (err) {
       process.exit(1);